 - Last Absolute Deviation Z-Score

 - Mean Absolute Error (MAE)

 Straight Line Forecast Myth: A common misconception about forecasting is that straight-line forecasts are poor forecasts because your data is not a straight line.
 Your data usually has inherent variability, making it jump around.
 Sometimes that variability exhibits a trend or pattern and sometimes it is just “noise”.
 In the absence of real patterns, the best forecast might just be a straight line.
 Well, what do you do with a straight line forecast?
 That is where forecasting meets planning.
 A straight line forecast is a clue to business planners that there are some key trade-offs to measure.

 Vanguard Software has 20 years of business forecasting and planning experience.
-Request a demo of the cloud IBP platform, Predictive Planning, to see how we enable better decision-making under uncertainty, and help companies achieve breakaway performance with advanced analytics forecasting.
+Request a demo of the cloud IBP platform, Vanguard Predictive Planning, to see how we enable better decision-making that reduces uncertainty, helps companies achieve breakaway performance with advanced analytics, and lowers forecasting error.